 Another class of $B$ meson observables showing signs of LFUV is related to $b \to s \ell^+ \ell^- $ processes, namely the optimised angular observable $P_5'$ \cite{DescotesGenon:2012zf} and the \RKp ratios,

-The \RKp ratios are observables that have small theoretical uncertainties, and in the SM, $R_K = R_{K^*} = 1$ with uncertainties of the order of $1\%$ \cite{Hiller:2003js,Bordone:2016gaq} as a consequence of Lepton Flavour Universality (LFU).
+The \RKp ratios are observables that have small theoretical uncertainties, and in the SM, $R_K = R_{K^*} = 1$ with uncertainties of the order of $1\%$ \cite{Hiller:2003js,Bordone:2016gaq} as a consequence of LFU.
 The latest experimental results from LHCb, in the specified regions of $q^2$ di-lepton invariant mass, are:

 The compatibility of the individual measurements with respect to the SM predictions is of $3.1\sigma$ for the $R_K$ ratio, $2.3\sigma$ for the $R_{K^*}$ ratio in the low-$q^2$ region and $2.4\sigma$ in the central-$q^2$ region.
 The Belle collaboration has also recently reported experimental results for the \RKp ratios~\cite{Abdesselam:2019lab,Abdesselam:2019wac}, although with less precision than the LHCb measurements.